FS-2005-4, January 2005

 Telephone filers get a confirmation number at the conclusion of their call, telling them that their return or extension request has been accepted.

-Taxpayers in seven states can e-file both their federal and state returns with a single phone call to the IRS TeleFile number.
-Missouri is new this year, joining Georgia, Indiana, Kentucky, Oklahoma, West Virginia and Maryland.
+Taxpayers in eight states can e-file both their federal and state returns with a single phone call to the IRS TeleFile number.
+The states include Georgia, Illinois, Indiana, Kentucky, Maryland, Missouri, Oklahoma and West Virginia.
 Only taxpayers who receive both federal and state TeleFile packages can use the combined TeleFile system.

 Paperless filing is available to those who prepare their own returns using tax preparation software or those who use a tax professional.
 On a joint return, two PINs are required, acting as electronic signatures for both people.